dmulyalin/ttp/docs/source/Forming Results Structure/index.rst

 TTP object results structure
 ----------------------------

-TTP object ``result`` method have support for ``structure`` keyword, allowing to combine results across several templates in either a list or dictionary manner.
+TTP object ``result`` method supports the ``structure`` keyword, allowing results from multiple templates to be combined into either a list or a dictionary.